Lorenzooone/FEHDataExtractor/README.md

 A Data Extractor for FEH files.
 For now it supports:

-Heroes (/Common/SRPG/Person)
+Heroes (assets/Common/SRPG/Person)

-Enemies (/Common/SRPG/Enemy)
+Enemies (assets/Common/SRPG/Enemy)

-Generic Text search in files (/Common/.*)
+Generic Text search in files (assets/Common/.*)

-Grand Conquest Map Settings (/Common/Occupation/World)
+Grand Conquest Map Settings (assets/Common/Occupation/World)

-Skills (/Common/SRPG/Skill)
+Skills (assets/Common/SRPG/Skill)

-Quests (/Common/Mission)
+Quests (assets/Common/Mission)

-Tempest Trial (/Common/SRPG/SequentialMap) BETA!
+Tempest Trial (assets/Common/SRPG/SequentialMap) BETA!

+Messages (assets/*/Message/**/*.bin)

+To have translated output, use the menu option Load -> Messages and choose the folder with the language of choice.
+If all goes well, the output will be translated.

 In the future it will support more things.
 Supports auto decompression.